cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

     which a job is removed.
 If set to 0 the jobs are retained indefinitely until service quota is exceeded.
     (default: 24 h)
+  + max_runtime - Time period in hours (fraction of hour is supported) a job can spend in running state.
+When exceeded the job is killed and removed.
+    (default: 12h)
   + max_jobs - Maximum number of jobs running in parallel. (default: 50)

 * variables - defines allowed input variables for the service.
 Dictionary keys